Key Takeaways

 This just in!
 View

-However, what you may not realise is that it is possible to turn off data collection in the settings, so let’s go ahead and do that now.
+However, what you may not realize is that it is possible to turn off data collection in the settings, so let’s go ahead and do that now.

 First, you’ll need to log into your account.
-Then, go to the settings menu, which is located in the top right of the screen, by clicking on your account icon:
+Then, go to the settings menu, which is located in the bottom left of the screen, by clicking on your account icon:

 Now, in the settings menu, you’ll want to head to the Data Controls section.